CodeKimMe/CodeKimMe.github.io/_posts/2022-1-13-C++-move-constructor.md

 ---
 ### This post is about C++ move constructor.

+(This post is a note from reading "Effective Modern C++" by Scott Meyers, all credits to Scott Meyers)

 I felt like there's a lot of features that C++ provides behind the scenes, so I created a String class to manually move an object.

 Version above C++11.